 Why can’t we see God?

-The first thing that we have to keep in mind is that there are many things in life that we believe in and cannot see.
+We should keep in mind that there are many things in life that we believe in but cannot see.

 Hebrews 11:6 (NKJV)